GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.md

 name: example_geometric_vs_attribute_view
 width: 700 px
 ---
 Each polygon on the left represents one row (feature) on the right.
-(Source: BRC)
+(Source: British Red Cross).
 ```

 #### Vector file formats